 A trip to Greece was high on my bucket list, so I was so excited to finally get there.
 On this trip, I went to two islands…Naxos and Paros.
 Naxos which is the largest island in the Cyclades welcomes its visitors with plenty of history, ancient ruins, stunning landscape, hospitable locals, and tasty Greek food.
 Paros, which is the island next door, also has great food, culture and the best wind surfing around.
 People come from all over to wind surf there because it is always windy!

 Our first stop was to Athens where we stayed overnight and then flew on Aegean Air to Naxos.
-You can check out my Naxos blog post here.
-I enjoyed Naxos because it was relaxing , making it a great place to stay if you want to disconnect and recharge.
+You can check out my trip to Naxos blog for more details about this island.
+I enjoyed Naxos because it was relaxing, making it a great place to stay if you want to disconnect and recharge.
 While in Naxos be sure to check out the old town.
 It is so pretty and the view from the top will make your jaw drop.
 We spent 3 days on Naxos then made our way to Paros for another 3 days.

 We went sailing during our stay in Naxos.
 It is a great way to see the island and the view during sunset was breathtaking.

 Watch my Greece trip vlog on YouTube for better quality or just below.